ImplicitBBQ: Benchmarking Implicit Bias in Large Language Models through Characteristic Based Cues: Introduction

-To address these limitations, we employ \textit{characteristic-based cues}, culturally grounded attributes that signal demographic identity indirectly.
-Figure~\ref{fig:intro2} illustrates this with an example: a model refuses when prompted with the explicit label ``Muslim'' or the name ``Mohammed,'' yet produces a stereotypical response when the prompt describes ``a person who prays five times a day''.
-To systematically evaluate such implicit bias, we introduce \textbf{ImplicitBBQ}, a dataset that replaces name proxies and explicit demographic labels with characteristic-based cues.
-Rather than identifying individuals by name or demographic label, ImplicitBBQ uses neutral references such as ``Person A'' and ``Person B'', conveying demographic information through associated characteristics. ``Person A prays namaz,'' for instance, implicitly signals Muslim identity without stating it (Refer Figure~\ref{fig:intro1}).
+To address these limitations, we employ \textit{characteristic-based cues}, demographically associated attributes that signal identity indirectly.
+Because a cue names an observable, shared practice rather than an assumed label, it can be defined for every dimension, including age and socio-economic status that names cannot reach, and its link to a demographic is more direct than that of a name.
+Figure~\ref{fig:intro2} illustrates this.
+A model refuses when prompted with the explicit label ``Muslim'' or the name ``Mohammed,'' yet produces a stereotypical response when the prompt describes ``a person who prays five times a day.''
+We confirm every cue through a human annotation study (Section~\ref{sec:annotation}), grounding each association in the judgement of the people who recognise it rather than in researcher assumption.
+To systematically evaluate implicit bias, we introduce \textbf{ImplicitBBQ}, a dataset that replaces name proxies and explicit demographic labels with characteristic-based cues.
+Rather than identifying individuals by name or demographic label, ImplicitBBQ uses neutral references such as ``Person A'' and ``Person B'', conveying demographic information through associated characteristics: ``Person A prays namaz,'' for instance, implicitly signals Muslim identity without stating it (Figure~\ref{fig:intro1}).